clydeshaffer/GameTankEmulator/README.md

 * Press Esc to exit the program

 * Press O to load a rom file at runtime.
 The dialog also appears if the emulator is launched without specifying a rom file.

+* Press F9 to load the profiling window.
+(Only does anything if the ROM uses the debug hooks)

 For Windows users, I've set up an automated [nightly build](https://clydeshaffer.com/builds/GameTankEmulator/latest.php) that contains the latest features... and of course the latest bugs.